Esysc/wordpress_agenda/readme.txt

 == Installation ==

-1. Upload the `ACSagendaManager` folder to the `/wp-content/plugins/` directory
+1. Upload the `acs-agenda-manager` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to Agenda in the admin menu to start adding events